SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The tasting room for Galante Vineyards is set next to a garden courtyard off the street in downtown Carmel.
 In addition to the standard wines in this area, they also offer a Malbec, Petite Sirah and Sauvignon Blanc.

-- Manzoni Cellars: This small, family owned winery is another great place to experience the top shelf quality of the wines from Monterey wineries.
+This small, family owned winery is another great place to experience the top shelf quality of the wines from Monterey wineries.
 At their tasting room in Carmel, you can sample their Pinot Noir, Syrah or their Port wine.
-They are at 416 San Carlos Street.

 The gorgeous, new tasting room at Silvestri Vineyards serves up their estate wines including Pinot Noir, Syrah and Pinot Blanc.